coralproject/coralproject-site-2016/_products/2talk.md

 Everything in Talk is based on [our ongoing research](https://coralproject.net/research.html) into healthy online communities.
 It's based on [a clear vision to improve engagement online.](https://blog.coralproject.net/our-goals-for-talk/)

 Just as with our other tool [Ask](https://coralproject.net/products/ask.html), Talk is open source, decentralized, and free to use.
+[You can read more about the benefits of open source software here.](https://www.zivtech.com/blog/benefits-open-source-software)

+&nbsp;

 ## Features